-- 2.2 The definition incorporates both Government and ACPO (Association of Chief Police Officers) guidance and recognises that domestic abuse can occur between family members, and is not just restricted to current or former partners.
-It also takes into account elder abuse, forced marriages, male victims and same-sex relationships. - 2.3 It is recognised that domestic abuse is not restricted to a specific age group, race, religion or socio-economic standing, but cuts across all sections of society and its effects can be debilitating on both the individual concerned and society as a whole.
+- 2.2 This definition includes so called honour based violence, female genital mutilation (FGM) and forced marriage, and is clear that victims are not confined to one gender or ethnic group (Home Office 2009).
+It also takes into account elder abuse, male victims and same sex relationships. - 2.2 It is recognised that domestic abuse is not restricted to a specific age group, race, religion or socio-economic standing, but cuts across all sections of society and its effects can be debilitating on both the individual concerned and society as a whole.